Free and confidential.

 If any of these circumstances occur, we’ll discuss it with you when possible.

 If you would like to provide written permission for us to speak with someone about your care, you will need to fill out the Authorization to Release Protected Health Information Form.

-The Office of Counseling and Accessibility Services offers more than just counseling.
-We provide a number of helpful, consultative and educational programs.
+The Office of Counseling Services offers more than just counseling.
+We provide a number of helpful consultative resources and educational programs.